- Senior Lecturer/Advisor/Teacher in Voice

 Kingston, RI 02881

-As a lecturer at the University of Rhode Island, her alma mater, Margaret Frazier teaches studio voice and voice methods, and is one of the departmental advisors.
-She is the current president of the Rhode Island chapter of the National Association of Teachers Singing (NATS) and maintains a private voice studio.
+As a senior lecturer at the University of Rhode Island, her alma mater, Margaret Frazier teaches studio voice and voice methods, and is one of the departmental advisors.
+She is the faculty partner for the newly created Living and Learning Community for freshmen art and art history, landscape architecture, music, and theater majors.
+Past president of the Rhode Island chapter of the National Association of Teachers Singing (NATS), Margaret also has a private voice studio.

 Frazier, a soprano, is well known for the expressiveness and clarity of her voice.
 The Boston Globe wrote, “Ms. Frazier’s radiant singing mustered up the virtues of Elly Ameling.”
 The Providence Journal called Frazier’s “the kind of pure, unforced voice you can listen to all afternoon.”
 Frazier has performed solo recitals, chamber works and oratorio during the course of her career.
 She has also collaborated and toured internationally with the Boston Camerata for 22 years and is on five of their CDs.

 An enthusiastic student of the Alexander Technique, Frazier continues to study privately and attend workshops so that she can share insights in her teaching.
-In addition, her interest in helping students explore their full vocal potential has led her to complete a certificate with Meribeth Dayme in CoreSinging in November 2013.
+In addition, her interest in helping students explore their full vocal potential has led her to complete a certificate with Meribeth Dayme in CoreSinging, and a Level I certificate in Integrated Manuel Therapy for Voice and Swallowing.

 - Master of Music in music education, University of Rhode Island